drum445/objectify/README.md

 # Your class that is to be built from SQL
 class Note
-  property note_id : String?
+  include Objectify
-  property content : String?
+  property note_id : String
-  property likes : Int64?
+  property content : String
-  property updated : Time?
+  property likes : Int64
-end
+  property updated : Time? # nillable as it is not in the result set end

 db = DB.open "mysql://root:password@localhost:3306/test"

-db.query "SELECT '123' as note_id, 'hello' as content, 4 as likes, NOW() as updated, NULL as optional FROM DUAL
+db.query "SELECT '123' as note_id, 'hello' as content, 4 as likes FROM DUAL
           UNION ALL
-          SELECT '444', 'asd', 66, NOW(), 0 FROM DUAL;" do |rs|
+          SELECT '444', 'asd', 66 FROM DUAL;" do |rs|
     notes = Objectify.to_objects(rs, Note)

     puts notes # => Array of Note
 end

 ```

 #### Inserting object into DB